cpd22/cpd22/README.md

 - 👋 Hi, I’m @cpd22
 - 👀 I’m interested in machine learning and AI applications in medicine
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working to expand my skillset in applying machine learning solutions in healthcare.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on automated diagnostic platforms
-- 📫 How to reach me ...
+- 📫 To reach me please reach out via linkedin

 <!---
 cpd22/cpd22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.